hanguyen304/Deployment/README.md

 To test migration:

 1. Upload a picture to BLUE instance (`http://localhost:9090`) using route `/upload` (like in HW3)
 2. In the beginning, the default TARGET is BLUE.
 Switch to GREEN instance by `http://localhost:8080/switch`.
-The `/switch` rout will also migrate the picture from BLUE to GREEN.
+The `/switch` route will also migrate the picture from BLUE to GREEN.
 Check by accessing `http://localhost:5060/meow`

 ### Demonstrate mirroring
 Create a variable flag (`var flag = process.argv.slice(2)[0];`).
 When set to 1 (turn on mirroring) will forward information added to the picture list, to the other slice.